oshiomah1/oshiomah1.github.io/_posts/2023-3-21-Week_10_Walkthrough.md

 1. Can you find any operons that these two genomes share?
 (From your orthologer output) What genes are encoded in these operons?

 2. What is the taxonomy of the two genomes you chose?
+(Look them up on ggkbase)

 3. Can you find any particularly large clusters in the primary clustering dendrogram? (`Primary_clustering_dendrogram.pdf`)Give the name of at least one bin from this cluster and look up its taxonomy on ggkbase.